hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 - Once the agent marks a conversation complete, the conversation is removed from the agent's queue and the **MyChats** screen.

-### Open Completed Chats
+### Re-assign Completed Chats

-When Team Leads see chats that are wrongly completed, they can reopen these chats to make sure user queries are resolved.
+When Team Leads see chats that are wrongly completed, they can reopen/re-assign these chats to make sure user queries are resolved.

-On the business tab, and on Completed Chats, if agents click on the `Open Chat` option for any chat, then Completed chat assigns again automatically without user messages.
+On the Business/Team page, via Completed Chats, if agents click on the `Reassign` option for any chat, then Completed chat is re-assigned to selected agent or team without user messages.
 Refer the green box in image below.

   ![Open Chat](assets/Open_chat.png)

 > This is the only case when you see completed chat assigned again automatically without user initiation.

-## Enable manual closing of chat
+## Disable Manual Closing Of Chat
 The above mentioned functionality is enabled by default for every business.
 To disable it, one have to edit the flag under Businesses > Business Settings > Show close chat button.

 ![business settings](assets/business_settings.png)